 The public health reporting under this section must be to a public health authority authorized by law to collect the information, but the information does not have to be specifically mandated by law.
 Rather, it is enough that the public health authority’s authorizing statute permit the receipt of the information.
 Reporting to a public health authority is voluntary, not required.

 Many public health activities also are provided for as “required by law,” §164.512 (a) or as part of health oversight activities, §164.512 (d), including nursing home surveillance and oversight of government benefit programs where health information is important to eligibility.

 §164.514 (d)(3)(iii)(A) also allows a health plan, provider billing electronically or clearinghouse to accept the word of the public health authority that the information requested is the “minimum necessary.”

-The Colorado Department of Public Health and Environment is indirectly covered under HIPAA as a Business Associate for a few programs.
-If a health plan, provider billing electronically or clearinghouse hires another agency to do work for it, and shares health information, the hired agency is a Business Associate.
-Business Associates must take measures to protect the information they receive.
-The Prenatal Plus program, for instance, is a Business Associate of Medicaid, as Medicaid is covered under HIPAA.
+The department is indirectly covered under HIPAA as a business associate for a few programs.
+If a health plan, provider billing electronically or clearinghouse hires another agency to do work for it, and shares health information, the hired agency is a business associate.
+Business associates must take measures to protect the information they receive.
+The Prenatal Plus program, for instance, is a business associate of Medicaid, as Medicaid is covered under HIPAA.